Ignoring orthopedists, Apple Watch flop, Government CRM, poor man’s B2B landing pages

 A post-Inforum 2014 discussion about Infor CRM (formerly SalesLogix) and how CRM fits in with Infor’s many offerings.

-Sam discuss the differences between integrating CRM & ERP and unifying the two product categories, as well as the challenges that come with either scenario.
+Sam discusses the differences between integrating CRM & ERP and unifying the two product categories and the challenges of either scenario.

 Steve & Sam talk to Diane Berry, Chief Knowledge Evangelist at Coveo, about the present state and the future of customer service.